cfwheels/wheels-cli/docs/configuration.md

 ## Working with Multiple Environments

-The CFWheels CLI configuration commands make it easy to manage configurations across different environments:
+The Wheels CLI configuration commands make it easy to manage configurations across different environments:

 ```bash
 # Setting up a new environment